 She went on to set up literacy clubs in King’s Cross, where children could come to learn to spell.
 From 1996 – 1999 Caitlin was an Education tutor with the Dalston Youth Project, a Home Office run experiment to offer accelerated learning to at-risk students, alongside mentoring, to keep them in school.
 She ran these sessions as NLP modelling workshops and achieved excellent results with the students.
 The project won a Crime Prevention and Community Safety award for Great Britain.
 In 1999 she was offered the opportunity to develop her work in a business context and she created the ground breaking metaphors@work process.
 These techniques are available on the Creative Management section of the Open University MBA program and on a 10 week modular course on Practical Thinking.
 She has co-designed and she co-delivers a Masters Level module in Coaching and Mentoring at Liverpool John Moores University.

 She has since developed her modelling skills from small scale group development to whole scale organisational culture change programmes.
-She designs and delivers tailor made learning and development programs for addressing diversity, conflict, leadership, managing mergers and creating ‘learning organizations’.
+She designs and delivers tailor made learning and development programs for addressing diversity, conflict, leadership, managing mergers and creating ‘learning organisations’.

 Caitlin practices in a variety of contexts.
 Clients include: Jeyes Group, Liverpool John Moores University, Pharmacia, Hull City Council, South Yorkshire Police Service, Bexley Care Trust, New Information Paradigms, Work Directions UK, Crime Concern, BT, Police National Search Centre, Celerent Consultancy, Carbon Partners, Ealing LEA, and Working Links.
 She has trained a number of in-house trainers to carry on and develop the work without creating dependency on her expertise.
 She has systematically tested and developed her ideas in challenging arenas and her robust products have become sought after learning aids.